sakicnet/SMF2Kunena/README.md

 ## Disclaimer

 This script is provided as-is, without support.
-The author can not be hold liable for any damages caused by using or misusing this script including, but not limited to, loss of data on your website.
-You use it on your own risk.
+The author can not be held liable for any damages caused by using or misusing this script including, but not limited to, loss of data on your website.
+You use it at your own risk.

 Although no email support is given you can use [forum](https://www.sakic.net/forum/) on our site to address any issues you may have.
-You can also get paid support or hire us to make a data conversion on your site.
+You can also get paid support or hire us to make the data conversion on your site.
 Plase [contact us](https://www.sakic.net/contact/) for details.

 ## Copyright